 - Implementation of the University’s return-to-research protocols to maintain social distancing and other safety measures in all research labs.

-- Expanded Wifi throughout campus and the creation of "Zoom lounges" — areas with strong wireless connections where individuals can sit to virtually attend classes or do work with social distancing and mask wearing enforced.
+- Expanded Wifi throughout campus and the creation of "Remote Learning Spaces" — areas with strong wireless connections where individuals can sit to virtually attend classes or do work with social distancing and mask wearing enforced.